-In May 2016, we entered into a research, license and option agreement with Pfizer Inc. (the "Collaboration Agreement").
-Pursuant to the terms of the Collaboration Agreement, we and Pfizer agreed to collaborate on the discovery, development and commercialization of stereopure oligonucleotide therapeutics for up to five programs ("the Pfizer Programs"), each directed at a genetically-defined hepatic target selected by Pfizer (the "Collaboration").
+In May 2016, we entered into a research, license and option agreement with Pfizer Inc. (the "Pfizer Collaboration Agreement").
+Pursuant to the terms of the Pfizer Collaboration Agreement, we and Pfizer agreed to collaborate on the discovery, development and commercialization of stereopure oligonucleotide therapeutics for up to five programs (the "Pfizer Programs"), each directed at a genetically-defined hepatic target selected by Pfizer (the "Pfizer Collaboration").
 Under the terms of the agreements we entered into with Pfizer and its affiliate, Pfizer paid us \$40.0 million upfront, \$30.0 million of which took the form of an equity investment in our ordinary shares, as described below.
-Subject to option exercises by Pfizer, assuming five potential products are successfully developed and commercialized, we may earn up to \$871.0 million in potential research, development and commercial milestone payments, plus royalties, tiered up to low double-digits, on sales of any products that may result from the Collaboration.
+Subject to option exercises by Pfizer, we may earn potential research, development and commercial milestone payments, plus royalties, tiered up to low double-digits, on sales of any products that may result from the Pfizer Collaboration.

-Under the Collaboration Agreement, the parties agreed to collaborate during the four-year research term.
+Under the Pfizer Collaboration Agreement, the parties agreed to collaborate during the four-year research term.
 During the research term, we are responsible to use our commercially reasonable efforts to advance up to five programs through to the selection of clinical candidates.
 At that stage, Pfizer may elect to license any of these programs exclusively and to have exclusive rights to undertake the clinical development of the clinical candidates into products and the potential commercialization of any such products thereafter.
-In addition, under the Collaboration, we receive a non-exclusive, royalty-bearing sublicenseable license to use Pfizer's hepatic targeting technology in any of our own hepatic programs that are outside the scope of the collaboration (the "WAVE Programs").
+In addition, under the Pfizer Collaboration, we receive a non-exclusive, royalty-bearing sublicensable license to use Pfizer's hepatic targeting technology in any of our own hepatic programs that are outside the scope of the collaboration (the "Wave Programs").
 If we use Pfizer's technology on our programs, Pfizer is eligible to receive potential development and commercial milestone payments from us.
 Pfizer is also eligible to receive tiered royalties on sales of any products that include Pfizer's hepatic targeting technology.

-As of the date of the filing of this Annual Report on Form 10-K for the fiscal year ended December 31, 2016 with the Securities and Exchange Commission ("SEC"), Pfizer had declared three hepatic targets, including our Apolipoprotein C-III program and two undisclosed programs, with the remaining two hepatic targets to be declared by November 2017.
-Also in connection with the Collaboration, Pfizer agreed that it will be subject to a standstill such that, for a certain period of time, neither Pfizer nor its controlled affiliates, except as we expressly approve in writing, will, subject to certain conditions, directly or indirectly, acquire our outstanding ordinary shares, seek to call any meeting of our shareholders, solicit proxies or consents in opposition to the recommendation of a majority of our board of directors with respect to any matter or undertake other specified actions related to the potential acquisition of additional equity interests in the Company.
-The term of the Collaboration Agreement runs from the effective date until the date of the last to expire payment obligations with respect to each Pfizer Program and with respect to each WAVE Program, and expires on a program-by-program basis accordingly.
+As of the date of the filing of this Annual Report on Form 10-K for the fiscal year ended December 31, 2017 with the Securities and Exchange Commission ("SEC"), Pfizer had declared three hepatic targets, including APOC3 and two undisclosed programs and has until May 2018 to declare up to two additional hepatic targets.
+Also in connection with the Pfizer Collaboration, Pfizer agreed that it will be subject to certain standstill restrictions customary for transactions of this kind.
+The term of the Pfizer Collaboration Agreement runs from the effective date until the date of the last to expire payment obligations with respect to each Pfizer Program and with respect to each Wave Program, and expires on a program-by-program basis accordingly.

-Simultaneously with the entry into the Collaboration Agreement with Pfizer, we entered into a share purchase agreement with C.P.
+Simultaneously with the entry into the Pfizer Collaboration Agreement with Pfizer, we entered into a share purchase agreement with C.P.
 Pharmaceuticals International C.V., an affiliate of Pfizer (the "Pfizer affiliate").
 Pursuant to the terms of the share purchase agreement, the Pfizer affiliate purchased 1,875,000 of our ordinary shares at a purchase price of \$16.00 per share, for an aggregate purchase price of \$30.0 million.
 The shares purchased by the Pfizer affiliate are subject to lock-up restrictions and carry certain registration rights outlined in the share purchase agreement.